skw32/DefectCorrectionsNotebook/README.md

 To-do:

-- Integration with pylada-defects for LZ icc calculations
-- Add tests for LZ Ecor, new pa steps and new functions
+- Add pytests for LZ Ecor, new pa steps and new functions
 - Finish writing paper.md (with sample outputs)

 # DefectCorrectionsNotebook: Overview